ebuchman/blog/content/posts/uoa.md

 liquidity crises of the last few centuries, only to be remythologized by the action of great priests employed by the world's central banks.

+Ability to theorize about these problems wasn't wholly absent, however.
+Europe, esepcially, has a long history of it.
-Ability to theorize about these problems wasn't wholly absent, though it may, more often than not, have been overshadowed by the more encompassing drama of political power, and thus had more difficulty penetrating the halls of America's most esteemed economic institutions.[^rockfeller] Keynes' *bancor* proposal at Bretton Woods, which was based on EF Schumachers work on multi-lateral clearing,[^schumacher] was a recognition of the need to balance the global payments graph between countries.
+Keynes' *bancor* proposal at Bretton Woods, which was based on EF Schumachers work on multi-lateral clearing,[^schumacher] was a recognition of the need to balance the global payments graph between countries.
-This was of course rejected by the US, who was the world's largest creditor at the time.
+Of course Keynes' plan failed in favour of an American gold-exchange standard.
+But USD liquidity wasn't sufficient to reboot European economies amidst the tangled web of bilateral trade relations that emerged after the war.
+It took the European Payments Union to do that, an institution designed to balance the payments graph amongst its members by transferring those bilateral relations to multilateral ones.
+The EPU was deemed such a success they thought they no longer needed it, and shut it down after less than 10 years.
-But not 25 years later, when the US had already become the world's largest debtor, and thus pushed for the creation of new reserve assets at the IMF (the SDRs), the European representatives insisted that there was no need for more reserve assets, but rather a need to balance the payments graph.[^superimperialism] In both cases, Europe rolled over.
+And later, when the US had become the world's largest debtor, and was pushing for the creation of new reserve assets at the IMF (the SDRs), the European representatives insisted that there was no need for more reserve assets, but rather a need to balance the payments graph[^superimperialism].

+These calls to balance the payments graph harken back to the trading fairs, which were able to clear huge volumes of trade without the need for almost any external liquidity - the graph was balanced.
+How it came to be unbalanced, and how the financial system transitioned from a principle of clearing (that is, liquidity saving) to one of liquidity (that is, liquidity provisioning), is a deep historical question.
-Whether from malice or incompetence, the legacy of devastation wrecked by the US monetary and financial system is a travesty.
+But whether from malice or incompetence, the legacy of devastation wrecked by these chronic imbalances inthe  monetary and financial system is a travesty.

 We can confront the incompetence, at least, with a new generation of scholarship that puts the problem of liquidity front and